 Deja-Dup: selecting the storage location

 Depending on your computer usage, you can adjust the backup frequency.
-Please note that if you picked a USB disk as backup location, you would need to plug it in each time.
+Please note that if you picked a USB disk as backup location, you would need to plug it in, at each backup time.